venanna/pan-ansible-AWX/README.md

 1. Install Invoke on your local system: `pip install invoke`
 2. Run `invoke build` to build the Docker container images for all the projects in the "ansible" directory
-3. Run `invoke shell --project <project-name>` to access the shell of a specific project's container
+3. Run `invoke shell` to access the shell and then navigate to a specific project's directory to execute the Ansible playbook

 ### Creating Python Virtual Environments

-1. Install Python virtualenv: `pip install virtualenv`
+1. Install Python virtualenv: `pip3 install virtualenv`
 2. Create a virtual environment: `virtualenv venv`
 3. Activate the virtual environment:
    - For Linux/Mac: `source venv/bin/activate`